 First-Degree Official Misconduct Penalties

 In cases where the official knowingly and arbitrarily refrained from a responsibility or violated a statute or regulation, second-degree official misconduct applies.
-This a petty offense that could result in up to 6 months in county jail and a few hundred dollars in fines.
+This a petty offense that could result in up to 10 days in county jail and up to a $300 fine.

 Official Misconduct Defense Attorney in Denver